-The developing model was then tested by adding "dummy" instances using the animation facility of ProB and examining the values of the B variables representing the classes and associations in the model to see that they developed as expected.
+The developing model was then tested by adding example instances using the animation facility of ProB and examining the values of the B variables representing the classes and associations in the model to see that they developed as expected.
+ProB provides an indicator to show when the invariant is violated.
+For example an invariant is constructed to show that the type of the association input is a relation from CONF to INP but the multiplicity constraint (1-1) strengthens this to a total surjection.
 Initially, an instance of CONF cannot be added because there are no instances of INP with which to parameterize it.
-This forces a partial ordering on the population of the model.
-The INP constructor is available initially because the INP class has no outgoing associations.
-As soon as an instance of INP is added the multiplicity constraint of the association, input, is violated.
-ProB provides an indicator to show when the invariant is violated.
-Observing the invariant violations is an essential part of the validation of the model.
-Knowing that the model will detect inconsistent instantiations is at least as important as knowing that it accepts consistent ones.
+This forces a partial ordering on the population of the model but still does not prevent the invariant from being violated.
+The INP constructor is available initially because the INP class has no outgoing associations, but as soon as an instance of INP is added the multiplicity constraint of input is violated.
+Due to the 'required' (i.e. multiplicity greater than 0) constraints in our model, the only way to populate it without violating the invariant would be to add instances of several classes simultaneously.
+However, we found that observing the invariant violations was a useful part of the feedback during validation of the model.
+Knowing that the model recognises inconsistent states is at least as important as knowing that it accepts consistent ones.

 Figure 6 shows ProB being used to validate the generic model.
 The top pane shows the B version of the model generated automatically from the UML-B version (Fig. 5).
 The centre bottom pane shows the currently available operations (i.e. the constructors we added to the generic model for testing purposes).
 An operation is only enabled when its preconditions and guards are true.
 In our model this is when there are unused 'possible' instances left to create and values available to supply as parameters.
-(Note that, for practical reasons, we limit a class's set of possible instances to a small enumerated set).
+(Note that, for practical reasons, we limit a class' set of possible instances to a small enumerated set).
 An available operation is invoked by selecting it from this pane.
 Each available operation is repeated in the list for each possible external (parameter) or internal (nondeterminism) choice.
 The left pane shows the current value of each variable as well as an indication of whether the invariant has been violated.
 The right pane shows the sequence of operations that have already been taken.
 In the state shown, two outputs and a condition were created.
-This enabled the constructors for DET and ACT.
-An action, a1, associated with output, o1, and condition, cf1, has been created and can be seen in the variables aout and acond representing the associations from ACT.
-The invariant is (correctly) violated in this state because output 02 is not used by an action, disobeying the surjection property of the association.
+This enabled the constructors for detections and actions.
+An action, a1, associated with output, o1, and condition, cf1, has been created and can be seen in the variables aout and acond representing the associations from the action class.
+The invariant is (correctly) violated in this state because output o2 is not used by an action, disobeying the surjection property of the association.